How we do it

 Once the risk assessment is complete, the Agency sends each co-op a report comparing its performance with that of other co-ops and showing how its operations are developing over time.
 With the help of Agency staff and the resources of the co-op housing sector, the co-op works to correct whatever has placed it at risk.

 Above-Average Composite Risk: The co-operative has issues that warn of emerging or potential financial difficulties.
 One or more of the following conditions is present: the co-operative is in fair, but not poor, physical condition; its earnings are sufficient to cover current expenses, but do not allow for an adequate contribution to the replacement reserve; its combined accumulated earnings and replacement reserve are low and access to other cash resources, such as member shares or deposits, is limited; or vacancy losses or housing charge arrears are significantly above the median level for its peers.
 No indicators of high risk are present, but the co-operative may be challenged in funding needed capital repairs or meeting its obligations in the future, especially if the market is weak or weakens.
-It will require very effective management and some ongoing monitoring and support.
+It will require very effective management and some ongoing support.

 High Composite Risk: The co-operative is in financial difficulty or is poorly managed.
 One or more of the following conditions is present: the co-operative’s earnings are insufficient to cover its debt service and current expenses, before a contribution to the replacement reserve; it has an accumulated operating deficit, a low or non-existent replacement reserve and limited access to other cash resources, such as member shares or deposits; vacancy losses or housing charge arrears are unusually high; the co-operative has urgent or major repair requirements that it is not able to fund; it is behind with its mortgage payment or property taxes; it has suffered a major loss of assets through fire or malfeasance against which it was not adequately insured; or it is suffering from a failure of governance.
-Without intervention and continuing support, and possibly a financial workout, the co-operative is at risk of failure.
+Without intervention and continuing support, the co-operative is at risk of failure.

 Strengthening: A risk trend of Strengthening shows a co-operative that has worked hard to improve its operations.
 Even if the co-operative's risk factors have not changed, there is evidence, such as fewer arrears and bad debts, that the co-operatives situation is improving.

 Stable: A risk trend of Stable indicates little change in the co-operative's situation.
 Depending on its risk rating, this can be good or bad.
 Where the risk rating is positive, so is a Stable trend, which shows that the co-operative is operating well.
-However, a Stable situation is not as good where a co-operative has a risk rating of Above Aberage or High.
+However, a Stable situation is not as good where a co-operative has a risk rating of Above Average or High.
 This rating could suggest that this co-op needs to do more to solve its problems or that it has kept its operation from worsening while it works on solutions.

 Weakening: A risk trend of Weakening is a red flag for any co-operative with a positive risk rating, suggesting that it should look to the flaws in its management and governance before its problems grow.
 This trend is even more serious in a co-operative risk rated Above Average or High.
 It warns that the co-op's management may not be effective enough for its challenging situation.